-With which Islamic-Theological Studies institutions does the AIWG cooperate?
+Which Islamic-Theological Studies institutions does the AIWG cooperate with?

 - The Department of Islamic-Religious Studies at FAU Erlangen-Nürnberg

-- The Institute for the Study of Islamic Culture and Religion at Goethe University Frankfurt
+- The Institute for the Study of Islamic Culture and Religion at the Goethe University Frankfurt

-- The Chair of Islamic Theology and Didactics at Justus Liebig University Giessen
+- The Chair of Islamic Theology and Didactics at the Justus Liebig University Giessen

 - The Academy of World Religions at the University of Hamburg

-- The Institute for the Study of Islamic Theology/Religious Education at Karlsruhe University of Education
+- The Institute for the Study of Islamic Theology/Religious Education at the Karlsruhe University of Education

-- The Institute for the Study of Islamic Theology/Religious Education at Ludwigsburg University of Education
+- The Institute for the Study of Islamic Theology/Religious Education at the Ludwigsburg University of Education

-- The Centre for Islamic Theology at Münster University
+- The Centre for Islamic Theology at the University of Münster

 - The Institute for the Study of Islamic Theology at Osnabrück University